 - Don’t forget to follow-up, but don’t spam either: We all know one of the toughest things in networking is deciding “how much is too much” when communicating with a potential contact.
 It may be unlikely that they meet new people all the time, so some respond faster.
 Some might network a lot, so it takes a while to get back to you.
 And some just won’t be interested.
 It comes with the territory, and it’s important to remember that that’s OK too.
 Not everyone is going to respond and on time.
 Make sure that they remember you and, to avail potential opportunities, follow-up through the channel that they had provided.
 At the same time, make sure that you don’t spam them with a dozen emails or phone calls, as it is highly unprofessional.
 We at Zenvoy believe a good rule of thumb is initial follow up within 48 hours, and another a few business days later.
 Sometimes projects need to be finished or trips are planned, or maybe you fell through the cracks.
 A prompt the following week lets them know you’re still interested.

 - Don’t forget to deliver what you offered: If you fail to fulfill your commitments, or you don’t deliver what you said in your pitch, you risk losing your credibility.
 Try to remember what was talked about during the conversation.
 If you need to, take quick notes afterward to remember key points and promises so you don’t forget in your follow-up.
 It takes time, effort and strong communication to build strong professional relationships, and a failure to deliver can not only sever existing ties, but also sabotage potential ones.

-Our goal at Zenvoy, first and foremost, is to help people connect together and realize their full potential.
 We hope that some of these key networking and meeting points will help you on your way to building the right personal network and achieve your goals.